luke-jeong/luke-jeong/README.md

 -->
 ### Hi there 👋

-Who wants to be a strongest programmer
+I'm Luke who wants to be a strongest programmer

 [Blog](https://velog.io/@ghjeong)